 The Noble fir’s silvery blue-green needles are long and tip upwards, revealing the bottom branches.
 It also features strong branches that can withstand the weight of large ornaments and other Christmas tree decorations.
 It’s frequently used in wreaths, Christmas garlands, and door swags.
-This variety keeps its needles well, making it a good choice for a family with little children or pets.
+This variety keeps its needles well, making it a good choice.

-It aids in absorbing water, reducing needle drop, and preserving the real tree from dryness.
-The size of these real Christmas trees is huge!
-Arrange for an area with enough space to display this formidable Noble Fir.
+Water stands aids in absorbing water, reducing needle drop, and preserving the real tree from dryness.
 Please keep it away from fires and put it wherever everyone in the house can enjoy it!